fabricecordelieres/IJ-Plugin_MetroloJ/README.md

 <img src="https://github.com/fabricecordelieres/IJ-Plugin_MetroloJ/blob/main/img/logo_RT-MFM.jpg" width=300 align=center>    <img src="https://github.com/fabricecordelieres/IJ-Plugin_MetroloJ/blob/main/img/logo_mrct.jpg" width=150 align=center>

 ## Forewords
-*This manual and plugin comes as a result of a collective work of the "Metrology group" within the [French Technological Network of the Multi-Dimensional Fluorescence Microscopies (RT-MFM)](http://rtmfm.ibl.fr/), supported by the ["Mission Ressources et Compétences Technologiques" (MRCT)](http://www.mrct.cnrs.fr/).\ The authors would like to thank:\ Aurélie Le Ru for reporting the time-shift bug.\ François Waharte (A COMPLETER) for beta-testing and bug tracking.\ Claude-Marie Bachelet and Aurélien Dauphin for the images used in fig. [\[fig:gcoar-report\]](#fig:gcoar-report){reference-type="ref" reference="fig:gcoar-report"}\ Aude Jobart for images of spinning disc PSFs\
+*This manual and plugin comes as a result of a collective work of the "Metrology group" within the [French Technological Network of the Multi-Dimensional Fluorescence Microscopies (RT-MFM)](http://rtmfm.ibl.fr/), supported by the ["Mission Ressources et Compétences Technologiques" (MRCT)](http://www.mrct.cnrs.fr/).
+The authors would like to thank: Aurélie Le Ru for reporting the time-shift bug.
+François Waharte for beta-testing and bug tracking.
+Claude-Marie Bachelet and Aurélien Dauphin for the images used in chapter [Generate co-alignement report](#generate-co-alignement-report)  Aude Jobart for images of spinning disc PSFs
-The Metrology group\
+The Metrology group

-**TO BE UPDATED***
+---
 ## How to install the plugin ?

 First, close ImageJ in case the software is already running.
 Copy and paste the ***MetroloJ.jar*** file into the ImageJ/Plugins folder.
 Download the ***iText library*** by following [this link](http://prdownloads.sourceforge.net/itext/iText-2.1.5.jar).
 This library will be used by the plugin to generate pdf reports.
 Copy and paste it into the ImageJ/Plugins folder.
 Restart ImageJ.\ A ***MetroloJ*** entry should appear under the ImageJ's plugins menu.
 It contains 2 entries: